-Robustness trials
+9.2 Robustness trials

 Table 9.3.
 Robustness tests, including priority and OMs on which the test is to be conducted.
-In the column of "Updated Priority", "NA", "1", and "2" indicate "no longer applicable or superseded by other treatments", "to be ready for the April 2020 BFT intersessional meeting", and "to be conducted after the April 2020 BFT intersessional meeting", respectively.
+In the column of "Updated Priority", "NA", "1", and "2" indicate "no longer applicable or superseded by other treatments", "to be ready for the April 2020 BFT intersessional meeting", and "to be conducted after the April 2020 BFT".